Monitor device encryption with Intune

 - Settings > FileVault > FileVault = Enable

 - Settings > Windows Encryption > Encrypt devices = Required

-This list can be of use in locating individual policies for review should the Profile state summary indicate problems.
+You can use the list of profiles to identify individual policies for review should the Profile state summary indicate problems.

 Profile state summary – A summary of the profiles that apply to this device.
-The summary represents the least favorable condition across all applicable profiles.
-For example, if one profile results in an Error, the Profile state summary will display Error.
+The summary represents the least favorable condition across the applicable profiles.
+For example, if only one out of several applicable profiles results in an error, the Profile state summary will display Error.

 Status details – Advanced details about the device’s encryption state.

 For Windows 10 devices, Intune only shows Status details for devices that run the Windows 10 April 2019 Update or later.

 This field displays information for each applicable error that can be detected.
 You can use this information to understand why a device might not be encryption ready.